Opinion | Confederate names are coming down, but San Francisco is now taking on … Abe Lincoln?

 Nor should students be taught to honor Jefferson and FDR without also comprehending the dark sides of their legacies.

 But Lincoln?
-Far from pursuing Native Americans in the Minnesota uprising, he took huge political risks to prevent federal troops from hanging many more of them (as my colleague David von Drehle has shown).
+Far from pursuing Native Americans in the Minnesota uprising, he took huge political risks to prevent federal troops from hanging many more of them (as my colleague David Von Drehle has shown).
 Yes, he wrote the Emancipation Proclamation as a war-winning measure as much as a liberationist one; he harbored anti-Black sentiments, which is why Frederick Douglass regarded him with mixed feelings.

 Even Douglass, however, ultimately reached a positive verdict on Lincoln’s public acts and private attitudes, calling him “one of the very few Americans, who could entertain a negro and converse with him without in anywise reminding him of the unpopularity of his color.”